seswho/packtpub-downloader/README.md

 # PacktPub Downloader

-Script to download all your PacktPub books inspired by https://github.com/ozzieperez/packtpub-library-downloader
+Script to download all your PacktPub books inspired by https://github.com/ozzieperez/packtpub-library-downloader and https://github.com/lmbringas/packtpub-downloader

 Since PacktPub restructured their website [packtpub-library-downloader](https://github.com/ozzieperez/packtpub-library-downloader) became obsolete because the downloader used webscraping.
 So I figured out that now PacktPub uses a REST API.
 Then I found which endpoint to use for downloading books and made a simple script.
 Feel free to fork and PR to improve.
 Packtpub's API isn't documented :'(